vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/4_ABOUT_THE_TEXT.md

 (a) DIVISION INTO AHNIKAS

 The whole Tantraloka is divided into 37 Ahnikas (lit. daily lessons).
 Although at one place Abhinava- gupta seems to use the word in its literal sense, it usually stands for a chapter or section if the gross variation in the size of Ahnikas indicates anything.
 The fifteenth is the biggest Ahnika containing 612 verses and the thirtyfourth the smallest comprising just 4 verses.
-All other Ähnikas fall within these two extremes.
+All other āhnikas fall within these two extremes.
 The following exercise may be of some help in getting at the structural analysis of the Tantraloka-

 Number of verses